AXA Private Equity raises Elior bid - report

-PARIS A consortium led by Paris-based AXA Private Equity has raised its bid for Elior ELIO.UL and is offering to buy a minority stake in the French caterer, French daily Les Echos said on Wednesday.
+PARIS, July 17 A consortium led by Paris-based AXA Private Equity has raised its bid for Elior and is offering to buy a minority stake in the French caterer, French daily Les Echos said on Wednesday.

-"After a total freeze of the talks, the consortium agreed last weekend to raise its bid by 250 million euros, which would value the group at 3.7 billion euros (3.2 billion pounds)," the paper said, citing several sources close to the matter.
+"After a total freeze of the talks, the consortium agreed last weekend to raise its bid by 250 million euros, which vould value the group at 3.7 billion euros ($4.9 billion)," the paper said, citing several sources close to the matter.

 AXA Private Equity could not be reached immediately for comment.